danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 Finally, the protocol is motivated by ecological sustainability considerations.
 By standardizing the way reasoning is recorded and queried, AEIP encourages reuse of analytical artifacts instead of recomputing expensive evaluations.
 The specification recommends cache-aware ledger architectures and reflection analytics that surface redundant computation.
-Organizations can thus reduce the resource cost of maintaining transparency, demonstrating that accountability and sustainability can advance together.
+Independent Custodians can thus reduce the resource cost of maintaining transparency, demonstrating that accountability and sustainability can advance together.

 ## 3. Design Goals